Vendor selection criteria: Choose the right vendor

 Check how long it takes to fulfill the order from the date it is placed and how many instances per week or month you can request for consignments.
 Maintain delivery and shipping notes in the vendor management system.
 If the order has to be shipped, check shipping obligations from both sides.

-So supplier identification is your starting point.
-You have to draft your necessities and prerequisites first.
 Then, you have to make a rough budget estimation.
-Once you have this data, you can proceed with market research.
-Leverage the internet and other networks to find out prominent suppliers who will fit your budget.
+Once you have gathered this essential data, you can move forward with in-depth market research.

 Vendor account management also involves engagement, nurturing, and communication from both ends.
 Even if suppliers don’t care or have no time for it, imbibing the following etiquettes in your routine can strengthen your vendor relationships.
 Features offered by a vendor management system can also help in maintaining a good vendor relationship to a great extent.